prolic/HumusAmqp/docs/articles/queues.rst

 Queue names starting with "amq." are reserved for server-named queues and queues for internal use by the broker.
-Attempts to declare a queue with a name that violates this rule will result in an AMQPExchangeException with reply code ``403`` and an exception message similar to this:
+Attempts to declare a queue with a name that violates this rule will result in an exception with reply code ``403`` and an exception message similar to this: